rimblas/jtlitem/README.md

 ### Issues/Questions
-* New languages added at a later date will require the \_JTL columns be *updated* with the new language.
+* How do I "install" a new language? — New languages added at a later date will require the `_JTL` columns be *updated* with the new language.
 * Removing languages may require data updates also, however, this could be handled by the plugin.
-* The \_JTL column datatype does not match required column size.
+* The `_JTL` column datatype does not match required column size.
 Columns need to be as large as the desired size times the languages plus the JSON overhead.
+Use a size `{Required Size} x {# of Languages} + offset`
-* Column sizes need to be enforced via APEX Maximum Length field and in the \_VL views as part of the `JSON_TABLE`.
+* Column sizes need to be enforced via APEX Maximum Length field and in the `_VL` views as part of the `JSON_TABLE`.
 * Plugin does not perform size validations or validate the correct JSON structure is in place.
 * There seem to be an issue in 12.1 and 12.2 when using more than one JSON column.
 See this [livesql script](https://livesql.oracle.com/apex/livesql/s/dwifcd7pqq1eg64z0jkblyin6) for a test case.
 Perhaps I'm doing something wrong or you have a suggestion.
 If so, please don't hesitate to raise it as an [Issue](https://github.com/rimblas/jtlitem/issues).

 ### Pending
+* Implement `TEXTAREA`
 * The following functionality needs to be tested:
     - Hide
     - Show